Avatarchik/Battle-Arena-Game/README.md

     Dev Team
 </p>
 <br/>
-In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences classmates and I developed a game with Unity Engine and C# called Battle Arena.
+In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences four classmates and I developed a game with Unity Engine and C# called Battle Arena.
 For this project we had 11 weeks for the developing.
 It was also our very first time to work with the Unity Engine and C#.
 <br/><br/>
 Our goal was to develop everything ourselves.
 Like background music, sound effects, graphics, animations, etc.
 <br/><br/>